Posted on Monday, May 17, 2010

 Category: Languages, Localization, Translation

-But don’t assume that a trip to Montreal is the linguistic equivalent of a trip to Paris, however.
+But don’t assume that a trip to Montreal is the linguistic equivalent of a trip to Paris.
 Quebecois French is unique, with its own dialect, slang and vocabulary differing significantly from the standard style of French language spoken in France.

 Pronunciation in Quebec vs. France